snhmibby/jurjen.dev/content/tutorial/getting-started.md

 [Hugo](http://gohugo.io) is a program that takes a collection of markdown files and turns it into a nice website.
 It has many nice features, it's fast and it's written in
 Go!
 What more could you want?

-## Getting started
-Unfortunately, it's a little more complicated than it needs be to get up to speed with Hugo.
+Unfortunately, it's a complicated to get up to speed with Hugo.
 The [documentation](https://gohugo.io/documentation/) does a good job of explaining the functions, but where to start?

 The only beginner tutorials I could find just say "Install Hugo, select a theme and pump out Markdown files".
 Which is great!